nlvo/project-1-1920/README.md

 # Case
 OBA is a library for young and old.
 The library is constantly evolving to be better and user friendly.
 For this case OBA needed a guide or helper for young children to create assignment to hand in.
 The problem children faces are what to write or how to set up such document.
-Even though the know how to operate computers it call still be frustrating if you don't know how to begin this paper work.
+Even though they know how to operate computers it can still be frustrating if you don't know how to begin this paper work.

 # Concept
 This project is focusing on how to help and guide children to their assignments.
 The goal is to create an easy workflow which the child can follow step-by-step.
 The endgoal is to be able to print this paperwork.